dumbo25/newt/README.md

 # Open Source Image Duplicator - Python3

-OSID offers a UI (in the form of a webpage) wrapper to dcfldd to assist in duplicating SD cards from a Raspberry Pi.
+OSID provides a GUI to assist in cloning multiple MicroSD cards from one .img file.

+A Raspberry Pi connects to a 7 port powered USB HUB.

+This fork of OSID is designed for an 8GB Raspberry Pi 4 Raspberry Pi OS.

-## Major Planned Changes
+## Planned Changes for this fork

+Remove when complete or deemed not required:
 - Migrate from Raspberry Pi 2 to Raspberry Pi 4
 - Eliminate need for a Raspberry Pi Touch Display
 - Create install.sh to download files from github repository (for people who just want to use code as is)
 - migrate from raspbian to Raspberry Pi OS

-## Getting Started

-These instructions will a copy of the project up and running on a Raspberry Pi.
+- if possible use one USB on RPi as source and 7 USBs on HUB as destination (I don't want the image on the RPi)

-### Hardware
+## Required Hardware

 - Raspberry Pi 4
 - 64GB MicroSD Card